straup/filtr/README.md

 more modular and easier to add new recipes to.
 That work is still happening which means things (in this repo) work... until they don't.

+Unless you're ready to track all of my changes which have a logic all their own you shouldn't use this yet.

 filtrs
 ==